 With repayment mortgages, you pay off the interest and some of the overall cost of the house every month.
-At the end, typically after 25 years, you should have managed to pay for the whole house and the interest - you will own your home outright.
+At the end, typically after 25 years, you should have managed to pay for the whole house and the interest.
+That means you’ll own your home outright.

 - Interest only mortgages

-Interest-only mortgages offer lower monthly payments, but you will need to show from the start that you have plans for how you will pay off the loan at the end of the term.
-However, these aren’t very common.
+With interest-only mortgages, you pay only the interest on the loan and nothing off the capital (the amount you borrowed).
+After 25 years, for example, the mortgage would still be outstanding.
+Interest-only mortgages offer lower monthly payments, but you’ll need to show from the start that you have plans for how you’ll pay off the loan at the end of the term.

 - Variable mortgages

-Variable rate mortgages could be ‘trackers’ where the interest rate is above, below or the same rate as the Bank of England base rate, or fully variable, where your lender decides on a rate and can change this at any time (within the conditions of the product).
+Variable rate mortgages could be ‘tracker mortgages’ where the interest rate is above, below or the same rate as the Bank of England base rate.
+Or they could be fully variable, where your lender decides on a rate and can change this at any time (within the conditions of the product).

-Other kinds of variable are available too, like capped or collared mortgages where there might be upper and lower interest rate limits.
-With any of these your mortgage payments could go up or down as interest rates change.
+Other kinds of variable rate deals are available, like capped or collared mortgages where there might be upper and lower interest rate limits.
+With any of these, your mortgage payments could go up or down as interest rates change.

 - Fixed rate mortgage